Skip to main content

 • relevant legislation

-There can be serious consequences for a homeless applicant if a homeless review is unsuccessful.
+If a homeless applicant's homeless review is unsuccessful, there can be serious consequences.
 Contact Housing Rights for help submitting a homeless review.

-A homeless applicant can appeal to the county court but only in very limited circumstances.
+A homeless applicant can only appeal to the county court in very limited circumstances.
 A county court appeal must be based on a ‘point of law’.
-Only a solicitor with housing expertise can appeal a homeless decision on a point law.
+Only a solicitor with housing expertise can appeal a homeless decision on a point of law.

-If an applicant cannot appeal at county court, they will be unable to access further homelessness support from the Housing Executive.
+Applicants who cannot appeal to the county court cannot access further homelessness support from the Housing Executive.

 Get the right support

-It is very important that people with a negative homelessness decision get the right advice as quickly as possible.
+People who receive a negative homelessness decision must get the right advice as quickly as possible.
 Housing Rights’ casework team have the experience and expertise needed to effectively represent homeless applicants in these circumstances.

 We often work in partnership with other organisations to challenge negative homeless decisions.
-If you're working with a person who gets a negative homelessness decision, please contact us as soon as possible.
+If you work with a person who gets a negative homelessness decision, please get in touch with us as soon as possible.

-Our helpline staff can explain how to refer a client to our casework team.
+Our helpline staff can explain how to refer clients to our casework team.

 Responding to a request for a review

-On receiving a request to carry out a review the Housing Executive must notify the applicant or their adviser:2
+On receiving a request to carry out a review, the Housing Executive must notify the applicant or their adviser:

 • that the applicant, or someone else, can send in written representations to support their case